Step 2 Configure the Remote Access Server

 Click Next three times to get to the server role selection screen.

-In the Select server roles dialog box, select Remote Access, click Add Features, and then click Next.
+On the Select Server Roles dialog, select Remote Access, and then click Next.

-In the Installation progress dialog box, verify that the installation was successful, and then click Close.
+On the Installation progress dialog, verify that the installation was successful, and then click Close.

 *Windows PowerShell equivalent commands*

 The following Windows PowerShell cmdlet or cmdlets perform the same function as the preceding procedure.
 Enter each cmdlet on a single line, even though they may appear word-wrapped across several lines here because of formatting constraints.

 There are three options that you can use to deploy Remote Access from the Remote Access Management console: